rodrigocarvajal/biodataclub/meetings/december_2019/Project_descriptions.md

 **Programming background:** Familiarity with Rstudio, Git and Bayesian analysis.

+## Geolocation Services for Moffitt Investigators (Team Lead: Rodrigo Carvajal)

+Provide a tool that allows people to upload a list of mailing addresses (including zip codes) or just the zip codes into a web application with the purpose to get back a map with the locations and density.
+A more developed implementation would allow to link metadata associated to those locations (i.e. gender, cancer type, insurance status, etc.).
+Filters could be applied to the metadata.

+**Technical specifications:** The front-end should be a JavaScript-based framework.

+**Impact:** Moffitt investigators will have available a the web application to generate georeferenced plots.

+**Number of participants:** The project would require at least 3 people.

+**Programming background:** Familiarity with Java or R (depending of the tool to use).
+Java code has been already developed for this purpose.

 ## Smoking Cessation Transition Diagrams (Team Lead: Steve Sutton)

 In smoking cessation intervention studies, there are measures of smoking status (smoking, abstinent, or missing) at each follow-up assessment.
 This project would create a SAS Macro or R function that would create figures showing the transitions between assessments based on frequencies.